SyoolahHome/Syoolah/hours_tracker.md

 - Implementation for custom categories selection when adding posts to the targetted feeds.

+# 3333333333333333

 # 19-20

-implementation of the UI and partial implementation of the custom advanced search for feeds, containing the search bar, search options, and a date range picker to search for posts in a specific date range.
+- Implementation of the UI and partial implementation of the custom advanced search for feeds, containing the search bar, search options, and a date range picker to search for posts in a specific date range.

 - refactoring more widgets to be more reusable and more consistent with the app's.

+# 21-22

+- Implementation of the advanced search feature for feeds, it contains options for:

+  - search by user public keys.
+  - search by content of posts/notes.
+  - search by specific date notations of Nostr date formats.
+  - search by specific hashtags.
+  - search for posts/notes that includes images.
+  - search for posts in a specific date range. in addition if a reset button to reset the search options to default automatically.

+- refactoring and separation of the code widgets to be more consistent and more reusable.

+# 23

+- Implementation of note cards methods for:
+  - copying the note content.
+  - copying the note id.
+  - copying the note owner public key.
+  - copying the whole serialized note event.